flypenguin/hugo-flypenguin-de/content/post/2019/2019-08-31-the-4-ways-of-returning-data-from-an-azure-function.md

 # Method 4 - using context.done()

-If you're using a sync method, you can't return an object, but you can call <span class="lang:js decode:true crayon-inline ">context.done(err, obj)</span> .
+If you're using a sync method, you can't return an object, but you can call `context.done(err, obj)` .

 ```
 module.exports = async function(context) {